- February 24 - March 9, 2018

 The National Center for APEC is dedicated to the proposition that business must have a voice in the development of policies that impact the economies of the Asia-Pacific region.
 Established in Seattle, Washington in 1994, NCAPEC is the only U.S. business association focused exclusively on facilitating American private sector input into Asia-Pacific Economic Cooperation (APEC) process.

 ABOUT THE NATIONAL CENTER FOR APEC

 Established in Seattle, Washington in 1994, the National Center for APEC (NCAPEC) is the only U.S. business association focused exclusively on facilitating private sector engagement in the Asia-Pacific Economic Cooperation (APEC) organization.
 Led by a board of more than 50 major U.S. companies with a strong interest in the growth and prosperity of the Asia-Pacific, NCAPEC works to advance U.S. private sector policy priorities in APEC's discussions on trade and economic issues.
 NCAPEC also serves as the Secretariat to the U.S. members of the APEC Business Advisory Council (ABAC), the official mechanism for private sector input in APEC.

-NCAPEC furthers its mission of facilitating dynamic public - private sector dialogue within the Asia-Pacific through its Pacific Summit Resources (PSR), an enterprise legally incorporated in 2012 to focus on a number of the efforts NCAPEC has been leading in the Asia-Pacific for over twenty years.
+NCAPEC furthers its mission of facilitating dynamic public - private sector dialogue within the Asia-Pacific through Pacific Summit Resources (PSR), an enterprise legally incorporated in 2012 to focus on a number of the efforts NCAPEC has been leading in the Asia-Pacific for over twenty years.
 PSR provides organizers of international, executive-level events and business summits in the Asia-Pacific with a wide range of advisory services including program development, sponsor recruitment, marketing and logistical support.

 "To stimulate and facilitate U.S. private sector engagement in APEC, and to communicate private sector APEC priorities at home and abroad."